U.S. judge rules Goldman must defend Tibco sale lawsuit

-WILMINGTON, Del.
-(Reuters) - A U.S. judge ruled on Tuesday that Goldman Sachs Group Inc must defend a class action over its role in the 2014 sale of Tibco Software Inc, the latest ruling against a Wall Street bank over a corporate deal.
+WILMINGTON, Del., Oct 20 (Reuters) - A U.S. judge ruled on Tuesday that Goldman Sachs Group Inc must defend a class action over its role in the 2014 sale of Tibco Software Inc, the latest ruling against a Wall Street bank over a corporate deal.

 Goldman had sought an early dismissal of the lawsuit, which was filed in Delaware’s Court of Chancery, a premier venue for shareholder disputes.